 - statutory leave and time off

-Ideal solution for the construction industry
+The ideal T&A solution for the construction industry

-It’s one simple system which would take care of all your tracking worries – letting you get on with your job.
+It’s one simple system that would take care of all your tracking worries – letting you get on with your job.

 It can track your workers, give you a real-time roll call, automatically send timesheet data to payroll and alert you when things are not going to plan.

 Managers can view and authorise timesheets online from any location and have a 24/7 view over their workers hours.

 Why choose uAttend for your business?

 uAttend is cloud-based which means there’s no software to install.
 Remote and mobile workers can clock in using a range of options: